-Early Visiting Artists-in-Residence projects were started in 1975 working with the abstract expressionist artist Sam Gilliam.
-In 1976, BWA received its first grant from the Pennsylvania Council on the Arts for the Romare Bearden print project.
-That same year, Bearden was presented Brandywine’s first Lifetime Achievement Awards (formerly the James Van Der Zee Lifetime Achievement Award) at the Philadelphia Museum of Art.
+Visiting Artist residencies were introduced in 1975 with a collaboration between BWA and the Abstract Expressionist artist Sam Gilliam.
+In 1976, BWA received its first grant from the Pennsylvania Council on the Arts, which supported a residency project with Romare Bearden.
+That same year, Bearden received Brandywine’s first Lifetime Achievement Award (then called the James Van Der Zee Lifetime Achievement Award) in a ceremony held at the Philadelphia Museum of Art.
 During the award’s early history, artists Elizabeth Catlett, Richard Hunt, and James Wells were among those honored.

-Brandywine’s community outreach program, Visual Artists in Public Service (VAPS) ran from 1977-1980 with support from the Comprehensive Employment and Training Act (CETA).
-The program grew from an initial 18 artists employed in communities across the city to a total of 38 per year by the end of the three –year program.
-Artists were assigned to teach classes in painting, printmaking, drawing and ceramics; they also designed and painted wall murals and introduced the concept of “artparks” complete with murals, landscaping and furniture in collaboration with the Pennsylvania Historical Society.
+BWA’s community outreach program, Visual Artists in Public Service (VAPS), ran from 1977 to 1980 with support from the Comprehensive Employment and Training Act.
+The program grew from 18 local Philadelphia artists in 1977 to 38 in 1980.
+Artists taught classes in painting, printmaking, drawing, and ceramics; they also designed and painted wall murals, introducing the concept of “artparks”—complete with murals, landscaping, and furniture—created in collaboration with the Pennsylvania Horticultural Society.

 Expansion of National and International Presence

-By 1980, the Brandywine Workshop moved to 1520 Kater Street in South Philadelphia and started the Offset Institute to advance the use of commercial presses in creating new, original lithographs.
-As the artist residency program reached a high of 30 artists per year, the Workshop also continued to increase its engagement with national and international organizations.
+By 1980, BWA had moved to 1520 Kater Street in South Philadelphia and started the Offset Institute to advance the use of commercial presses in creating original lithographs.
+As the Visiting Artist Residency Program reached a high of 30 artists per year, BWA also continued to increase its engagement with national and international organizations.

-In 1993, BWA opened the Printed Image Gallery at the newly renovated historic firehouse at 730 South Broad Street, just a few blocks from the Kater Street location and situated in the middle of the newly formed Avenue of the Arts, Philly’s downtown cultural District.
-This was the first new art facility to open on the recently dedicated arts district.
+In 1993, BWA opened the Printed Image Gallery at its new home, a renovated historic firehouse at 730 South Broad Street—just a few blocks from the previous Kater Street location—in conjunction with Broad Street’s designation and development as the Avenue of the Arts cultural district.
+BWA’s Firehouse Building and gallery was the first art facility to open on the newly dedicated Avenue of the Arts.

 Organizational Development and the Growth of a Major Art Collection and Archives

-The newly constructed Print Shop Building at 1404–1410 Pemberton Street (aka 728 S Broad Street), which would house the Offset Institute, facilities for education programs including computer and video training, and state-of-the-art print archives.
-After-school instruction in video, web design and computer graphics resulted in new funding support began and the focus turned from outreach into communities to the hosting of programs at Brandywine’s mini-campus and recruiting high school students who would travel to BWA from across the city.
-The goal was to establish Brandywine as a valuable cultural resource to the city with easy access to its mini-campus on the expanding Avenue of the Arts, South.
-Between 1993 and 2003, over 330 high school students received training in digital media—graphics, videography, and collection documentation—as well as framing and exhibition planning during after-school and summer workshops.
+In 1997, the custom-designed Printshop Building at 1404–1410 Pemberton Street (728 S. Broad Street) was built to house the Offset Institute, facilities for education programs including computer and video training, and state-of-the-art print archives.
+After-school instruction in video, web design, and computer graphics attracted new funding and encouraged a shift in focus from off-site community-outreach programs to onsite offerings for high school students and others on BWA’s campus.
+The goal was to establish BWA as a valuable cultural resource for Philadelphia, with easy access to its campus on the increasingly active Avenue of the Arts.
+Between 1993 and 2003, more than 330 high school students received training in digital media—graphics, videography, and collection documentation—as well as framing and exhibition planning during after-school and summer workshops.

-The publication of Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
-With almost all the prints in the collection illustrated and a series of essays describing the history, artworks and processes, artist bios and references sources, the publication quickly became a primary resources to learning about Brandywine and the contributions to American art by people of color over the preceding 30 years.
+Three Decades of American Printmaking: Prints from the Brandywine Workshop Collection was published in 2004.
+Featuring illustrations of nearly all prints made at BWA and essays discussing BWA’s history, collections, and approaches, along with artists biographies and other sources for reference, the publication quickly became a primary resource for learning about BWA and the contributions to American art by People of Color over the preceding 30 years.

-By the mid 2000’s Brandywine was working with the Philadelphia Museum of Art towards a major acquisition of additional visiting artist prints and to plan for the exhibition of those works.
-Full Spectrum: Prints from the Brandywine Workshop premiered in the fall, 2012 at the Museum.
-The exhibit opening was the highlight event of Brandywine’s fortieth anniversary year-long celebration.
-The celebration concluded in the spring, 2013 with the 21st presentation of the Lifetime Achievement Awards at the National Museum of American Jewish History on Independence Mall in Philadelphia.
+By the mid-2000s, Brandywine was working with the Philadelphia Museum of Art toward a major acquisition of Visiting Artist prints and to plan an exhibition of those works.
+Full Spectrum: Prints from the Brandywine Workshop was presented by the PMA in fall 2012.
+The exhibition opening was the highlight event of the yearlong celebration of BWA’s 40th anniversary.
+Festivities concluded in spring 2013 with the 21st-annual presentation of the Lifetime Achievement Awards at the National Museum of American Jewish History on Independence Mall in Philadelphia.

-In the fall, 2008 BWA had to close the historic firehouse and the gallery exhibition programs due to facade damage, and later, catastrophic flooding.
-On going, BWA ran an exhibition program in the Glass Lobby of the Print Shop Building hosting installations of works by Michael Platt, EJ Herzyck, Peter Paone, Keith Morrison, Danny Alvarez, Tomie Arai, Jack Malotte, Edgar Heap of Birds, Samella Lewis, Jack Malotte, E. J. Montgomery, Keith Morrison, Peter Paone, Libby Newman, and Michael Platt, among others.
+In fall 2008, BWA temporarily closed the historic Firehouse Building and the gallery exhibition programs due to facade damage, and later, flooding.
+During this time, BWA continued its exhibition program with presentations in the Printshop Building’s Glass Gallery of works by Danny Alvarez, Tomie Arai, Andrea Chung, Louis Delsarte, Edgar Heap of Birds, Samella Lewis, Jack Malotte, E. J. Montgomery, Keith Morrison, Peter Paone, Libby Newman, and Michael Platt, among others.

-Documentation and the Changing Focus to Multicultural Education, Preservation and Interpretation
+Documentation and a Changing Focus to Multicultural Education, Preservation, and Interpretation

-The decrease in funding for small and mid-sized art organizations and the increasing impact of technology on creativity in the fine arts, audience growth and engagement caused a strategic shift in Brandywine’s mission.
-Today, BWA recognizes its need to focus on building technology infrastructure, to develop content for the web-based formats to better communicate with audiences and for growing private contributions and earned income.
+Decreased funding and technological shifts in artmaking spurred a strategic shift in BWA’s mission.
+Today, BWA recognizes imperative needs to focus on building technological infrastructure, develop content for web-based formats to better connect and communicate with audiences, and increase private contributions and earned income.

-The organization’s name was formally changed in 2013 to the Brandywine Workshop and Archives to better reflect our deepened commitment to documentation, preservation and promotion of the permanent collection/archives.
+The organization’s name was formally changed in 2013 to Brandywine Workshop and Archives (BWA) to better reflect deepened commitment to documentation, preservation, and promotion of the permanent collection and archives.

-Along with collections preservation and documentation, BWA remains firmly committed to the artists who participated in its residency program over the years, Today, however, with the increasing global interest in contemporary art created by Americans of color and the tools of technology rapidly growing, BWA has expanded its vision.
-BWA has begun to focus on producing video documentaries of artists, especially women and people of color.
-And, with an eye to the future, BWA has established the Institute for Inclusion, Diversity, and Equity in Education and the Arts (IIDEEA) to connect all “satellite collections” and provide free, easy access over the Internet and smartphones to the BWA database of images, research, digital media, and educational materials.
+Along with collections preservation and documentation, BWA remains firmly committed to the artists who participated in its Visiting Artist Residency Program over the years.
+Today, with increasing global interest in contemporary art created by underrepresented groups, BWA has begun producing video documentaries of its Visiting Artists, especially women and People of Color.
+With an eye to the future, BWA has established the Institute for Inclusion, Diversity, and Equity in Education and the Arts (IIDEEA) to connect all BWA Satellite Collections and provide free, easy web-based access to the BWA database of images and related research, digital media, and educational materials.
 This open-source educational resource, named Artura.org, made its public launch in early 2020.

-Ultimately, achieving these programming goals and expanding partnerships with institutions in multiple countries will ensure that we advance our mission of connecting, inspiring and building bridges among global communities through the visual arts and culture.
+Ultimately, achieving these programming goals and expanding institutional partnerships here and abroad will ensure that BWA advances its mission of connecting, inspiring, and building bridges among global communities through visual arts and culture.